jfranciscosousa/remix-prisma-starter/README.md

 It is generally recommended to use a Git repository, because future commits will then automatically be deployed by Vercel, through its [Git Integration](https://vercel.com/docs/concepts/git).

+You can also deploy this to [Fly](https://fly.io).
+You just have to run `fly deploy --remote-only`.
+You can either set up a MySQL database through Fly or use something like PlanetscaleDB.

 ## Development

 To run your Remix app locally, make sure your project's local dependencies are installed: